 Detailed case studies of six organisations undertaking cultural change, with a checklist of issues to consider for effective culture transformation

-Organisational culture is an important concept to the people profession.
-The work of HR, L&D and OD influences and is influenced by organisational culture because, at their heart, every organisation is made up of human relationships and human interactions.
+Organisational culture is an important concept for the people profession.
+The work of HR, L&D and OD influences and is influenced by organisational culture because every organisation is made up of human relationships and human interactions.
 Culture is therefore central to the role of the profession and must be managed and developed accordingly.

 This factsheet explores the importance of creating an organisational culture that supports policies and practices aimed at making positive change.
-We outline some common measures used to describe organisational culture, before highlighting why it’s a topic of significant interest to the wider business community and associated professions.
-Finally, the factsheet considers cultural change and its challenges, with practical guidance on making it work.
+It outlines some common measures used to describe organisational culture, before highlighting why it’s a topic of significant interest to the wider business community and associated professions.
+Finally, the factsheet considers cultural change and its challenges.

 What is organisational culture and why is it important?

 One of HR’s fundamental roles is organising and coordinating the workforce to deliver value and success.
 HR systems and processes are part of this, but on their own are not enough for an organisation to make real progress.
 Taking diversity and inclusion as an example, research indicates that an organisation which fails to value difference, or enables some groups but not others to progress, is unlikely to see positive change, despite having policies in place.
 Workplace norms, values and behaviours, traditions, perspectives and beliefs of individuals are also crucial.
 It’s these shared characteristics among people within the same organisation that create it’s organisational culture.